V-Sekai/manuals/71 Decisions/71.01 Draft 01/20240522-shader-motion-to-bvh.md

 Lacking characters motions to work with.

-Transfering motions across platforms via video.
+Transferring motions across platforms via video.

 ## Describe the proposed option and how it helps to overcome the problem or limitation